 What are UCAS points?

 A lot of qualifications, such as A-Levels, have a UCAS Tariff value.
 Your UCAS points relate to the qualifications you have and the grades you achieved.
+This means the various qualifications can be converted into one common system.
 Higher education course providers use this points tariff to check that you meet their entry requirements.
-You can view the latest tariff tables here.

 If you want to strengthen your application, you might find it useful to increase the amount of UCAS points you have.
 You can do this in the following ways: